Charlene James

 Charlene James is a British playwright and screenwriter.
 She won substantial acclaim for her play Cuttin' It, which addresses the issue of female genital mutilation in Britain, for which she won numerous awards.

 Early life

-James grew up in Birmingham, England.
+James grew up in Birmingham, England, raised by parents who are Jamaican immigrants.
 She became interested in acting as a child, and took acting classes at Stage2 in Birmingham.
-She went on to study acting at the Steppenwolf Theatre Company in Chicago before becoming interested in playwriting, and earned a place in the young writers' program at the Royal Court Theatre in London.
+She is a graduate of Birmingham School of Acting (now part of the Royal Birmingham Conservatoire).
+She had further training in acting at the Steppenwolf Theatre Company in Chicago before becoming interested in playwriting, and earned a place in the young writers' program at the Royal Court Theatre in London.

 Career

 Playwriting

 Her first play, Maybe Father, was short-listed for the Alfred Fagon Award in 2009, and received a reading at the Young Vic theatre in London.
 She took a post as writer-in-residence at the Birmingham Repertory Theatre in 2013, where she focused on writing about teen mental health.
 She wrote Tweet Tweet for on a commission the Birmingham Youth Rep in 2014.
 The one-act play addresses issues of teen suicide and the pressures of social media.